seqeralabs/docs/multiqc_docs/core/custom_content/index.md

 # [...]
 ```

-This kind of customisation should work with most Custom Content types.
+This kind of customization should work with most Custom Content types.
 For example, using an image called `some_science_mqc.jpeg` gives us a report section `some_science`,
 which we can then add a nicer name and description to: